CESNET/du-docs/jupyterhub.md

 liberec3-tul | ostrava1 | ostrava2-archive | pruhonice1-ibot | praha5-elixir
 plzen1 | plzen4-ntis

+## Named servers
+In the top left corner, go to `File &rarr; Hub Control Panel`.
+Fill in the `Server name` and click on `Add new server`, you will be presented with input form page.

+## Conda environment
+Conda is supported in all provided images and we can assure its functionality.

+New conda environment in hub's terminal is created with command `conda create -n tenv --yes python=3.8 ipykernel nb_conda_kernels` (nb_conda_kernels is mandatory).
+Check if environment is installed with `conda env list`.
+You can use the environemnt right away, either by creating new notebook or changing the kernel of existing one (tab `Kernel &rarr; Change Kernel...` and choose the one you want to use)

 ## Error handling
 You receive _HTTP 500:Internal Server Error_ when accessing the URL `/user/your_name`.
 Most likely, this error is caused by: